 SNAP DISC THERMOSTAT SWITCH

 A second limit, snap disc thermostat switch, is placed in the airstream that will sense a temperature beyond the first control switches.
 These switches are calibrated to the maximum temperature and will shut down the heating elements to prevent a critical event.
 This second temperature switch may be a manual reset requiring human intervention to re-start or automatic reset based on a pre-determined temperature.

-To view our standard snap disc thermostat options, visit our website.
+To view our standard snap disc thermostat options, click here to visit our website.